Robert Clive Jones

-Early life, education, accounting career, and National Guard Service
+Biography

 Jones was born in Las Vegas.
 He graduated with a Bachelor of Science degree from Brigham Young University where he majored in English, accounting and economics in 1971, becoming a CPA soon after graduation.
 Jones attended UCLA School of Law, where he was an editor of the UCLA Law Review, receiving a Juris Doctor.
-He served in the United States Army National Guard from 1971–1972, and then in the United States Air National Guard from 1972–1977.
+He served in the United States Army National Guard from 1971 to 1972, and then in the United States Air National Guard from 1972 to 1977.

-Legal career
+Career

-In 1975, Jones was a law clerk to Judge John Clifford Wallace of the United States Court of Appeals for the Ninth Circuit.
-From 1976–1982, he was in private practice.
+In 1975, Jones was a law clerk to Judge J. Clifford Wallace of the United States Court of Appeals for the Ninth Circuit.
+From 1976 to 1982, he was in private practice.

-Judicial career

 Bankruptcy judge

-Jones was appointed by the U.S. Court of Appeals for the Ninth Circuit as a bankruptcy judge from 1983–1999, serving as Chief Judge from 1984–1993.
-He was also appointed to the Bankruptcy Appellate Panel for the Ninth Circuit from 1986–1999.
+Jones was appointed by the U.S. Court of Appeals for the Ninth Circuit as a bankruptcy judge from 1983 to 1999, serving as Chief Judge from 1984 to 1993.
+He was also appointed to the Bankruptcy Appellate Panel for the Ninth Circuit from 1986 to 1999.
 For six years, he served on the national Judicial Conference Committee on codes of conduct, handling ethics issues for federal judges throughout the nation.

-District judge
+Federal district judge

 On June 9, 2003, Jones was nominated by President George W. Bush to a seat on the United States District Court for the District of Nevada vacated by David Warner Hagen.
 Jones was unanimously confirmed by the United States Senate on October 2, 2003, and received commission on November 30, 2003.
 He assumed senior status on February 1, 2016.